Rosuav/shed/Jaya-vs-Chandra.md

 "'Utterly' is my favorite way to destroy something."
 - Chandra Nalaar (Craterize)

+"Well, this got out of hand."
+- Chandra (Fiery Impulse)

 "You're in luck.
 I brought enough to share."
 - Chandra Nalaar (Flames of the Firebrand)

 "Spontaneous combustion is a myth.
 If you burst into flame, someone wanted you to."
-- Chandra Nalaar (Incinerate)
+- Chandra Nalaar (Incinerate - M12)

 "Who said there are no assurances in life?
 I assure you this is going to hurt."
-- Chandra Nalaar (Incinerate - Duel Decks)
+- Chandra Nalaar (Incinerate - Jace vs Chandra)

 "Those who wish to invade [CENSORED], please take it up with my servant."
 - Chandra Nalaar (Inferno Elemental)